bestwoody/tics-script/docs/mutable-supporting-of-ch.md

-ClickHouse is fast, may be the fastest.
+CH is fast, may be the fastest.
 But it has limit, it lack of data mutation supporting.
 So here we are, injecting the magic dose to the giant.